pulyaevskiy/redux-machine/README.md

 to allow better static type analysis so you could catch errors earlier.

 ## StateMachine Usage

+> TL;DR see full source code of this example in the `example/` folder.

 Redux requires three things: state, actions and reducers.